liontwinkle/django-graphql-apollo/README.md

 - test coverage (see instructions for [running tests](#running-tests))
 - proficiency

-If you wish to be a full-stack position, please attempt both of these.
+If you wish to work full-stack, please attempt both of these:

 - [Frontend challenge](#frontend-challenge)
 - [Backend challenge](#backend-challenge)

+## General instructions

-Please note there is a shared `.env` file for the environment variables.
+- Please note there is a shared `.env` file for environment variables.
 This file is used by frontend and backend.
 The `./docker-assist` script automatically copies the example for you.
+- Please lint and explain your code (even just briefly).
+For python, order imports (see backend section).
+- After completing the challenge to a level that you're satisfied shows off your expertise, open a pull request against master (can open two separate ones if you're doing frontend + backend)
+- In your PR add a description explaining anything you think is worthwhile, and/or just summarizing your approach.
+- The repo uses CircleCI to run tests and lint checks on your PR.
+We'd like to see those passing.

 ## Frontend challenge